till213/Tell-Tours/Europe/Switzerland/Steeler/Leg-1/README.md

 - The **Swiss National Museum** , building of **1898**
 - **Platzspitz** park; **during the 1980s, heroin users** would frequently gather at the park
 - Attempts to disperse them merely resulted in them regrouping elsewhere
-- Thus **in 1987 the authorities chose to allow illegal drug use and sales at the park** , in an effort to contain Zurich&#39;s growing drug problem.
+- Thus **in 1987 the authorities chose to allow illegal drug use and sales at the park** , in an effort to contain Zurich's growing drug problem.
 - **Police were not allowed to enter the park or make arrests**.
 - Drug dealers and users **arrived from all over Europe** , and crime became rampant as dealers fought for control and addicts (who numbered up to 1,000) stole to support their habit.
 - **Platzspitz, or Needle Park as it was then known, became a source of embarrassment** to the Zurich municipal council and **in 1992, police moved in to clear up the park**